Consensus-Based Dantzig-Wolfe Decomposition: Preliminaries

-If we assume to solve problem \eqref{OPT:PM} using the simplex method where at any point in the algorithm, only columns with a negative reduced cost can enter the basis, we need $M$ to be big enough so that reduced costs of $y^+$ and $y^-$ remain positive for all bases $B \in \mathcal{B}$.
-At a basis $B$ which does not contain a component from either $y^+$ or $y^-$, the reduced costs of components $y^+_j$ and $y^-_j$ are $M - c_B^\top A_B^{-1}e_j$ and $M + c_B^\top A_B^{-1}e_j$, respectively.
+If we assume problem \eqref{OPT:PM} is solved using the simplex method where at any point in the algorithm, only columns with a negative reduced cost can enter the basis, we require $M$ to be big enough so that reduced costs of $y^+$ and $y^-$ remain positive for all bases $B \in \mathcal{B}$ (this is not necessary but sufficient for the proof of existence).
+At a basis $B$ which does not contain a component from either $y^+$ or $y^-$, the reduced costs of components $y^+_j$ and $y^-_j$ are $M - c_B^\top A_B^{-1}e_j$ and $M + c_B^\top A_B^{-1}e_j$, respectively, for $j \in \mathcal{N}_B$.